skip to Main Content

 What Do Judges Consider When Determining Custody In Virginia?

 When two parents are divorcing in Virginia, one of their primary concerns will be how their child will be affected.
 The courts recognize that ongoing and meaningful contact with both parents is generally in the child’s best interests.
-Judges will attempt to order arrangements that have a minimal impact on the children’s life at home, in their community, and at school.
+Judges will attempt to order custody arrangements that have a minimal impact on the children’s life at home, in their community, and at school.

 If you and your spouse are divorcing, you should understand the factors a court considers when determining child custody.
 Working with an experienced Virginia Beach child custody lawyer can help you navigate the process effectively.